-The above relation is in principle purely topological and can be deduced as an application of a theorem of Sebastiani and Thom \cite{sebastiani1971resultat} which states that the monodromy of $f(x)+g(y):\C^{n+2}\rightarrow\C$ splits as a tensor product of the monodromies of $f:\C^{k+2}\rightarrow \C$ and $g:\C^{n-k}\rightarrow \C$.
+The above result can be restated as a relation purely in terms of periods (see \cref{thm1}), this relation can be deduced as an application of a theorem of Sebastiani and Thom \cite{sebastiani1971resultat} which states that the monodromy of $g(x)+h(y):\C^{n+2}\rightarrow\C$ splits as a tensor product of the monodromies of $g:\C^{k+2}\rightarrow \C$ and $h:\C^{n-k}\rightarrow \C$.
 In order to obtain the relation one has to identify the monodromy invariant part of the cohomology of the affine smooth fiber with the primitive cohomology of the projective hypersurface, keeping track of the isomorphisms in homology and the compatibility with the Griffiths' bases.
-In this purely algebraic context, we will give an alternative proof which relies in a toric birational modification of the ambient space which reduces the computation to a smooth hypersurface of a projective simplicial toric variety, and then use tools recently developed by the second author in \cite{villaflor2023toric} to describe residue forms along hypersurfaces in toric ambient.
+We remark that Sebastiani and Thom theorem relies in analytical methods.
+For our context, we provide an alternative algebraic proof which relies in a toric birational modification of the ambient space reducing the computation to a smooth hypersurface of a projective simplicial toric variety, and then uses tools recently developed by the second author in \cite{villaflor2023toric} to describe residue forms along hypersurfaces in toric ambient spaces.

-After understanding the cycle class of a join of two algebraic cycles in terms of the cycle classes of each of them, it is natural to ask if this allows us to relate their corresponding Hodge loci.
-Recall that given a Hodge cycle $\delta\in H^{\frac{n}{2},\frac{n}{2}}(X,\Q)$ we can consider $X=X_{t_0}$ as the central element of the family $\pi:\mathcal{X}\rightarrow T$ of all smooth degree $d$ hypersurfaces of even dimension $n$ of $\P^{n+1}$.
-Then in any small simply connected analytic neighbourhood of $t_0$ we can do a parallel transport of $\delta=\delta_{t_0}$ to $\delta_t\in H^n(X_t,\Q)$ for $t\in (T,t_0)$ and consider the \textit{Hodge locus} to be the germ of analytic subvariety